 We started producing our prime lamb with Wiltshire Horn/Dorper Composite sheep.
 We then added some Dorper rams; however have decided during this process that we prefer the Wiltshire breed.
 In 2013 we joined a young commercial Wiltipoll ram to some of our cross-bred ewes and produced some excellent poll, clean shedding lambs.
 As we decided to start our own Wiltipoll flock, we purchased two ASSBA registered Wiltipoll rams and some Wiltipoll ewes in 2013.
 We are now only joining registered Wiltipoll rams to all our ewes, including our Wiltshire Composite flock.

-We have recently purchased an AWA registered A1 Wiltipoll ram, as well as some A1 Wiltipoll ewes, from The Reavesdale Wiltipoll Stud in NSW.
-Our new Reavesdale ram (2017) will be joined to all our ewes in March 2019, and we hope to start a small AWA Registered Flock, as well as continue with our current Wiltipoll flock and Wiltshire Composite sheep.
+In 2018 we purchased an AWA registered A1 Wiltipoll ram, as well as some A1 Wiltipoll ewes, from The Reavesdale Wiltipoll Stud in NSW.
+Our Reavesdale ram (2017) was registered with ASSBA and joined to our ewes in March 2019, 2020 and again in 2021.
+This year we added a young TIMEMM Wiltipoll ram (2020) to join with selected ewes from 2019.

 Our 2016, 2017 and 2018 GLENAL Wiltipoll lambs were sired by our BINGARA A1 Wiltipoll ram (2013).
 We also registered one of our GLENAL Wiltipoll rams (2014) with ASSBA (Australian Stud Sheep Breeders Association) and ran him with our Wiltshire Composite ewes in 2017.